dbogo/Geofence/README.md

 The setup script downloads and installs the dependencies.
 The script may ask for the root password at one point.

 ## Documentation
-**Note: the documentation is still incomplete and is a work in progress. code coverage will improve over time.**
+**Note: the documentation is still incomplete and is a work in progress.
+Code coverage will improve over time.**

 Documentation is included and updated on every build so it's always up-to-date.
 The documentation is generated with [Doxygen](www.doxygen.org/
 ).
-The Doxyfile is also included you are interested in generating it yourself of changing the configuration.
-To view the documentation open index.html under Documentaion/html in a web browser.
+The Doxyfile is also included if you are interested in generating it yourself of changing the configuration.
+To view the documentation open index.html under Documentation/html in a web browser.

 ## Hardware Setup